 If a window isn’t installed properly, it won’t matter how energy efficient it is.

 Traditionally a wood buck is built to extend the mounting point of the window to create a flush plane.
-But wood can rot, warp, and shrink over time, and it’s a poor insulator, allowing thermal bridging around each window and door.
-Thermal bridging is the transfer of heat between the interior of the building, and the exterior.
+But wood can rot, warp, and shrink over time.
+Wood is a poor insulator, allowing thermal bridging around each window and door.
 Not only does it reduce the energy efficiency of the building, it causes condensation to form, and potential damage from moisture – which can lead to extensive repairs.

 ThermalBuck solves the challenge of installing nail flange windows & doors with exterior insulation by extending the mounting point to create a flush plane for cladding.
 It also insulates the rough opening, limiting thermal bridging around windows & doors.

 Coated with a waterproof resin and secured to the rough opening with an air & water barrier sealant* and nails, it’s simple to install and easier to flash than a wood buck.
 Dimensionally stable and strong, it will not warp, rot, or shrink, and helps to support the weight of the window.
 ThermalBuck outperforms a traditional wood buck, and protects the integrity of your window & door installation.

 The continuous insulation solution for the high-performance building envelope.